 - RTB can deny service to tenants

 The RTB’s new compliance unit can also issue fines to tenants and deny them service at the RTB if the tenant has not paid an outstanding fine.
 This may further marginalize tenants who are unable to afford to pay, or have been wrongfully accused and don’t know their rights.
+(Note: as of 2021, the Compliance Unit is woefully underfunded and has a two-year caseload backlog)

 Other Key Changes That We Haven’t Seen